dcgerard/hwesims/README.md

 ## Instructions

-To run these scripts, you will need to have the latest version of R, and GNU Make, running on a Linux system.
+To run these scripts, you will need to have the latest version of R, GNU Make, wget, and 7-zip, running on a Linux system.

 1. Install the appropriate R packages